Mattchu90/Assignment-One/README.md

 Big Five Personality Test (Truity 2017, The Big Five Personality Test”): Openness 87.5%, Conscientiousness 35%, Extraversion and Agreeableness 62.5%, Neuroticism 25%

 Looking at the higher percentage results here: extravert, visual and openness.
 For me these qualities are quite accurate.
 I’m talkative, outgoing and creative.
 I make friends easily and have a lot to say.
 My hobbies such as making electronic music or playing drums imply some level of creativity.
 As an ENFP personality working in a team, I would be very communicative with everyone and would have lots of idea as to how to tackle our tasks.
-My motivation may faulter when it comes to mundane details and work that restricts my creativity.
+My motivation may falter when it comes to mundane details and work that restricts my creativity.
 However, due to my higher level of agreeableness and feeling, I am unlikely to cause any conflict in a team as I avoid arguments and prefer to connect with people.